rich-taveras/rich-taveras/README.md

 👋 Hello there, I'm @rich-taveras!

-👀 My passion lies in coding, and I'm on a journey to become a proficient full stack developer.
+👀 My passion love in coding, and I'm on a journey to become a proficient full stack developer.

-🌱 Currently, I am at a junior web developer level, eager to learn and expand my skills.
+🌱 Currently, I am at a junior developer level, eager to learn and expand my skills.
 I'm actively seeking opportunities to further my career in the field.

 💞️ I'm enthusiastic about collaborating on exciting projects, especially ones that cater to beginners like myself.
 I believe in the power of teamwork and the opportunity to learn and grow together.